ctcdev/tlr/readme.md

 - Eligible hourly students will be updated to have an HP LeaveAccrualCode of 'Y' similar to exempt and classified employees.
 	- Proven?
 FALSE.
 However, you should not need to make any changes to account for this as this means there is no change how the type of timesheet is chosen for an employees.
 - Hourly leave will be included as time in calculating overtime.
 	- Proven?
-FALSE-ISH.
-Indication is that it will NOT be included in calculating overtime.
-However, we do not yet have confirmation from the state board as to how we should do overtime calculations.
+FALSE.
+Per the state board, hourly leave is not to be included in calculating overtime.
+The v1.4.2 release includes updates related to hourly overtime calculation.
 - Hourly leave time will be counted as both time AND leave.
 	- Proven?
 ISH.
-The TIME file export job will create both time and leave entries in the respective generated files during export (and this is correct).
+The HOURLY file export job will create both time and leave entries in the respective generated files during export (and this is correct).
 However, there is ongoing discussion as to how best to mark time hours for leave for tax accounting purposes.
 The best solution here is still to be determined.
 - Hourly employee leave balances will flow similar to how an exempt or classified employees currently does, i.e. eligible hourly employees will have entries in ODS EmployeeLeave and EmployeeLeaveHistory tables.
 	- Proven?
 TRUE.
 As of February 8, we're seeing the leave data from the HP flowing into the ODS EmployeeLeave and EmployeeLeaveHistory tables under the HSL leave type.